Ehntae/AeTypeFall/README.md

 > * Approximately 30% of Starfall codebase has been given type definitions for use with TypeFall.
 This coverage will continue to increase over time, however, it is a very large workload and I am unable to work on it whilst working on the compiler.
 If you wish you can fork this project and work on the definitions file, as that will massively accelerate the completion of the definitions.

 ### Known issues

-> * The *undefined* keyword currently is not being identified by the Typescript AST.
-Use the *null* keyword instead.
-It will transpile correctly to Lua's *nil*.
->   * This is a temporary measure; a fix is coming soon.

 > * Iterators have been found to produce sporadic syntax errors, use with care (and send an issue if you have any.)